We're Prepared for Large Jobs

 Should your commercial building experience a large loss, we can quickly activate more SERVPRO trained teammates from other SERVPRO franchises to help us get your building back in order so that you don’t lose revenue.
 SERVPRO has mobilization teams that travel across the country as needed to support recovery after large storm or disaster events.
 These teams are familiar with handling the work that goes into a large loss project and are trained to work as efficiently as possible.
 In the 24 years our franchise has been in business we have brought the mobilization teams in to help a handful of times.
 Each time, we have had successful outcomes.

 Timely mitigation is the key to controlling damage, downtime and recovery costs.
 Our crews are available 24/7, 365 days a year.
-SERVPRO of North and East Onondaga and Oswego Counties is dedicated to providing detailed and consistent communication to make our customers aware of job status and progress toward completion.
+We are dedicated to providing detailed and consistent communication to make our customers aware of job status and progress toward completion.